HailStorm32/hailstorms-darkflame-server-scripts/README.md

 ## charRescue.sh<br>
 #### Description:
-Rescues a stuck player by modifying their xml file and playing them in a predetermined world and location.
+Rescues a stuck player by modifying their xml data and placing them in a predetermined world and location.

 #### Use:
 1. Enter the location to which to move the player to.